artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 =======================

 This section describes how to add a new :term:`rights record` by using the rights dialog provided through the add/edit template.
-You can add rights to an existing record, or create a new record and add rights as you proceed.
-The following instructions will cover both scenarios.
+You must add rights to an existing accession record or archival description.
+To create an accession record or archival description first, please see:
+:ref:`Add new accession record <add-new-accession>` or :ref:`Add new archival description <add-archival-description>`.

 ..
 NOTE::